A few days after leaving the driest place on Earth, we headed towards probably the wettest area in the world – Pantanal and Amazonia in Brazil.

-Pantanal is a region of about 150,000 square kilometers surrounding the world’s largest tropical wetland area.
-It is paradise for anglers and all kind of animal lovers.
+Pantanal is a region of about 150,000 square kilometres surrounding the world’s largest tropical wetland area.
+It is a paradise for anglers and all kinds of animal lovers.
 There are 160 different species of fish living in this relatively small place.
-In entire Europe, there are total of 150 fish species.
+In the entire Europe, there is a total of 150 fish species.
 Unfortunately, we are not into fishing, but we didn’t miss the chance to taste some.

 We may not be into fishing, but we enjoyed the abundance of wildlife surrounding us.

 Capibaras, the largest rodents on Earth, are all over the place.
 Often they stay on the side of the road enjoying the sun and allowing us to get very, very close.

 These two giant otters probably have plenty of fish around them, but they didn’t mind getting some more from us and posing for pictures.